DworkinLab/Protocols/ExaminingGFP_reporters.md

 # This is our short protocol for examining GFP based reporters in imaginal discs.

+See [this page](https://github.com/DworkinLab/Protocols/blob/master/WingDiscAntibodyStaining.md) for recipes and more information.

 -   Dissect imaginal disc (late third instar) as normal. i.e. invert anterior half of larvae, remove fat body and salivary glands.
 -   Tissues  are fixed in 4% paraformaldehyde for 5 min at RT.
 Any longer can denture too much of the GFP.
 I have seen some recommendations for 1% paraformaldehyde, but have not tried this yet.
 See note below
 -   Tissues rinsed 3 times in PBT and then washed in PBT for 10 min.